-As for the app, it looks more or less standard with easy to read data, huge “buttons” of the menu and all the necessary indication that you can expect from a smartwatch, including the status of the lithium-ion cell that powers the electronic module.
+As for the app, it looks more or less standard with easy-to-read data, huge “buttons” of the menu, and all the necessary indications that you can expect from a smartwatch, including the status of the lithium-ion cell that powers the electronic module.
 Connected via Bluetooth, it won’t allow you to read text messages or upload your photos to Instagram, but will at least indicate on its top LCD screen that you got the message or have missed a call: still miles behind a full-fledged smartwatch, but a nice feature to have for a person who can’t make the jump from traditional timekeeper to the smart one.

-Breitling claims the mechanisms to be manufactured “in-house”, yet it is doubtful that a single luxury brand with virtually zero experience in making smartwatches can make a serious mechanism from scratch.
+Breitling claims the mechanisms to be manufactured “in-house”, yet it is doubtful that a single luxury brand with virtually zero experience in making smartwatches can develop a serious “smart caliber” from scratch.
 Also, according to the information that I was able to gather searching the web, the “in-house” part of the description means that the mechanism is put together at the watchmaker’s production facilities: the base is still one of ETA’s range-topping Thermoline thermo-compensated analog-digital calibers with an added Bluetooth connectivity, a third-party charging module for its lithium-ion battery, and all the necessary software and firmware being outsourced from Swiss-based OEM manufacturers.